metalg091/javaDestructurizer/README.md

 ## Please drop a **Star** if you found it useful

+# Usage:
+Place the main.cpp and the generate.sh in the same folder.
+Place them in a director so that all the structure tests are in the same or a sub-directory.
+Then just start the generat.sh and enjoy.
+For more manual usage compile the program, and give the file as a parameter!

 # PLEASE REPORT ANY UNCOVERED CASES!!!

 Submit them through github as an issue it makes it easier to handle!